jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 I'm Scrooge.
 What do you want?
 ```

 It works...
-But the implemenation doesn't really capture how people greet each other.
+But the implementation doesn't really capture how people greet each other.
 Moods are dynamic and influence how we greet each other.
 If we wanted Scrooge to be a `NicePerson` we'd have to construct a new instance of `NicePerson`.
 The only way to do this in Kotlin is to modify the variable `scrooge` to be a `var` instead of `val` and declare `scrooge` as the type `Person`.